CHE77/FrequencyMeter_IotManager/README.md

 ![freqMeter](https://user-images.githubusercontent.com/4175310/196288090-e0927166-1d5a-453d-aeca-f00d5c734c5b.png)

+You can use complete module of Photoresitor instead.
-Photo Resistor Module uses 10KOm resistense.
+Photoresistor Module uses 10KOm resistense.
 Do connect it as shown on the picture (not like shown on the module):

 ![PhotoResiatorModule](https://user-images.githubusercontent.com/4175310/204156110-1ed5c3fe-cb17-4d95-9289-fc3cdaaf9ca4.png)